19hours/sg-statutes/Acts/Building Control Act.md

 (b) where the qualified person appointed to prepare the plans of any building works intends to utilise any alternative solution (that is to say, a solution that entails the use of any design, material or construction method that differs completely or partially from those in the acceptable solution), he shall —

-(i) take all reasonable steps and exercise due diligence to ensure that the alternative solution satisfies the objectives and performance requirements that are prescribed by the building regulations in respect of such building works; and
+(i) take all reasonable steps and exercise due diligence to ensure that the alternative solution satisfies the objectives and performance requirements that are prescribed by the building regulations in respect of such building works; or

+[Act 2 of 2012 wef 01/03/2012]

 (ii) obtain the certification of another qualified person, being a specialist in the application of such an alternative solution, that the alternative solution satisfies the objectives and performance requirements that are prescribed by the building regulations in respect of such building works.